bradfitz/issue-tracker-behaviors/README.md

 User does _NOT_ provide test case, instead opts to write out an entire short story on what he belives is happening, starting at his childhood, a mysterious problem that he encountered and the wonderous half-human, half-lizard being that helped his way through trying to fix the problem, a story full of allegory, but zero code.

 Maintainers still have no idea what the bug really is, because they don't understand what the user did.

+## Everything's a bug

+The user who files a feature request using the bug report template instead because they think filing it as a bug will somehow get it implemented faster.